HillLab/SomaticSiMu/README.md

 ## Description

-Simulated genomes with imposed known mutational signatures associated with cancer can be useful for benchmarking machine learning-based classifiers of genomic sequences and finetuning model hyperparameters.
-SomaticSiMu extracts known signature data from reference signature data, generates novel mutations on an input sequence with respect to a series of user-specified parameters, and outputs the simulated mutated sequence as a machine readable FASTA file and metadata about the position, frequency and local sequence context of each mutation.
+Simulated genomes with imposed known mutational signatures associated with cancer can be useful for benchmarking machine learning-based classifiers of genomic sequences and mutational signature extraction tools from mutational catalogs.
+SomaticSiMu extracts known signature data from reference signature data of 2,780 whole cancer genomes from the [Pan-Cancer Analysis of Whole Genomes (PCAWG) 2020 database](https://www.nature.com/articles/s41586-020-1943-3), generates novel mutations on an input reference sequence that faithfully simulate real mutational signatures, and outputs the simulated mutated DNA sequence as a machine readable FASTA file and metadata in CSV files about the position, frequency and local trinucleotide sequence context of each mutation.

-SomaticSiMu is developed as a lightweight, stand alone, and parallel software tool with a graphical user interface, built in documentation and visualization functions of mutation signature plots.
+SomaticSiMu is developed as a lightweight, stand alone, and parallel software tool with an optional graphical user interface, built in documentation, and visualization functions of mutation signature plots.
 The rich selection of input parameters and graphical user interface make SomaticSiMu both an easy to use application and effective as part of a wide range of experimental scenarios.

 ## Requirements